wppconnect-team/wa-js/README.md

 `WPP.contact.getAllContacts` - Get all contacts

-`WPP.contact.getStatus` - get status (about field in profile)
+`WPP.contact.getStatus` - Get status (`about` field in profile)

-`WPP.contact.getCommonGroups` - get groups in common with one contact
+`WPP.contact.getCommonGroups` - Get groups in common with one contact

-`WPP.contact.getPnLidEntry` - get PN (Phone Number), Lid and Contact from local cache
+`WPP.contact.getPnLidEntry` - Get PN (Phone Number), Lid and Contact from local cache

 For the most up-to-date list of available functions, launch the project locally and run this in your browser console: